👑 April 2026 New minimum wage rates now in effect. Updated from 1 April 2026.

 Salary Sacrifice & Minimum Wage

-If you participate in a salary sacrifice scheme (e.g. cycle to work, childcare vouchers), your post-sacrifice pay must still be at least the National Minimum Wage for your age.
+If you participate in a salary sacrifice scheme (e.g. cycle to work, childcare vouchers), your post-sacrifice pay must still be at least the National Minimum Wage.
 Employers cannot use salary sacrifice to take workers below minimum wage.

 Important Dates & Deadlines